timescale/docs/use-timescale/vpc.md

 * Do nothing, your VPC is automatically associated with the default one.

 <Procedure>
-To create a security group specifically for your Timescale VPC:
+To create a security group specific to your Timescale VPC:

 1. [AWS > VPC Dashboard > Security Groups][aws-security-groups], click `Create security group`.